mdub187/Dooper/README.md

 # Install
 undefined
 # Usage
-cd into "find_duplicates.sh" and just call the script by either running "source find_duplicates.sh" or  running "./find_duplicates.sh" the results of the search will be saved to a text file in your "~/" eg: "$HOME" directory.
+cd into directory where "find_duplicates.sh" was cloned into and just call the script by either running "source find_duplicates.sh" or  running "./find_duplicates.sh" and pass the directory you wish to search. eg. ./find_duplicates.sh [some\ directory/] the results of the search will be saved to a text file in your "~/" eg: "$HOME" directory.
 # Contribution
 open source